Hasibur013/cifar10_image_classifier_gradio/README.md

-# 🎯 CIFAR-10 Image Classification with PyTorch & MLflow
+# 🎯 CIFAR-10 Image Classification with Gradio, PyTorch & MLflow

 ## 📌 Project Overview
 This project builds and deploys an image classification model using the **CIFAR-10 dataset**.
 The model is trained using **PyTorch Lightning**, tracked with **MLflow**, and deployed as a web app using **Gradio**.